Reducing the debt : is it optimal to outsource an investment?: Problem formulation

-\end{itemize}The function $e$ is a control for firm $J$, while $a$ is a control for the firm that supports the investment, $I$ or $J$ depending on the situation.
-In a sense, $\mu$ represents the trend on the cost. \\ The minimal investment required by the project is $C_0>0$ and the total investment is the sum $C_0+A$ of this minimal investment and of the initial effort.
-Introducing $D=\frac{C_0}{T}$, the total investment is equal to $(D+a)T$.
-The total investment is assumed to be entirely covered by issuing a debt with horizon $T$ at time $0$.
+The parameter $e$ is a control for firm $J$, while $a$ is a control for the firm that supports the investment, $I$ or $J$ depending on the situation; $\mu$ represents the cost on the time-interval $[0,T]$. \\ The minimal investment required by the project is $D>0$ and if initial effort are done (i.e. if $a >0$) the total investment is the sum $D+a$.
+This investment is assumed to be entirely covered by issuing a debt with horizon $T$ at time $0$.
 To take into account the possibility that the cost of borrowing is in general not the same for different firms, we denote the respective non-negative constant interest rates of firms $I$ and $J$ by $r_I$ and $r_J$.
-For $t\in[0,T)$, the amount to be reimbursed by the borrower $K\in\{I,J\}$ between $t$ and $t+dt$ is $(1+r_K)(D+a)dt$. \\ Finally, we need to add the remaining costs coming from the effort $e_t$ as well as the maintenance costs denoted by $m_t$ : \be C^m_t=e_t+m_t. \ee The maintenance costs $m_t$ are non-negative and will have a social impact for firm $I$.
+On the time-interval $[0,T]$, the amount to be reimbursed by the borrower $K\in\{I,J\}$ is $(1+r_K)(D+a)$. \\ Finally, we need to add the remaining costs on $[0,T]$ coming from the effort $e$ as well as the maintenance costs denoted by $m$ :

+The maintenance cost $m$ is a non-negative parameter and will have a social impact for firm $I$.

-Since firm $I$ gives to firm $J$ either a rent or the right to exploit the project on $[0,T]$, in both cases we can consider a process $R_t$ which corresponds to the endowment for firm $J$ and the rent or shortfall for firm $I$, on $[t,t+dt]$.
-This process is computed using a reasonably simple rule, decided at $t=0$ and subject to a control of firm $I$.
+Since firm $I$ gives to firm $J$ either a rent or the right to exploit the project on $[0,T]$, in both cases we can consider a random variable $R$ which corresponds to the endowment for firm $J$ and the rent or shortfall for firm $I$, on $[0,T]$.
+This variable is computed using a reasonably simple rule, decided at $t=0$ and subject to a control of firm $I$.
 In reality, in such contracts, the endowment can be indexed on the price of commodities in the case of transportation or on a real-estate index for the rent of a building.
-Since firm $I$ wants to have a project of good quality as well as a well maintained project, we assume that $R_t$ is non-negative and depends on both $C^o_t$ and the maintenance cost in the following way: \be R_t=\alpha+\beta C^o_t+\gamma g(m_t), \ee with $\alpha\geq 0$, $\beta\in\R$, $\gamma\geq 0$ and $g$ is a $C^1$, increasing and strictly concave function on $\R_+$, such that $g'(0)=\infty$ and $g'(\infty)=0$.
-Moreover, we assume that \be m_0:=\inf\{m>0:g(m)>0\}<+\infty. \ee The constants $\alpha$, $\beta$ and $\gamma$ are controls of firm $I$.
-We do not put any randomness in the coefficients $\alpha$, $\beta$ and $\gamma$ of $R$ since we consider that they are defined at time $t=0$ by a contract between firms $I$ and $J$.
-All the randomness in $R$ comes from the operational cost term $C^o_t$.
-Still, this model allows for an indexation on a benchmark such as the price of commodities or inflation through this dependence with respect to operational costs.
+Since firm $I$ wants to have a project of good quality as well as a well maintained project, we assume that $R$ is a non-negative random variable and depends on both $C^{op}$ and the maintenance cost in the following way: